Key Takeaways From the Blog

 Disadvantages

-3. It can be much harder to traverse a linked list; the time it takes can seem forever, just to get to a node.
+- It is be difficult to traverse a linked list, and it can take a long time to get to a node.

-• The header node allows for a consistent starting point to traverse through the list, making iteration easier even in cases when the list might be empty.
+- The header node is used to provide a consistent starting point for traversing the list and simplifying iteration even in cases where the list might be empty.

-• Used when implementing abstract data types such as queues, stacks, or deques with a linked list as the underlying storage.
+- Mostly used in implementing abstract data types like queues, stacks, or deques where linked lists are used as the underlying storage.

 #include <stdio.h>